2002 Marib airstrike

-On November 3, 2002, a remotely piloted aircraft operated by the Central Intelligence Agency (CIA) launched an airstrike on a vehicle driving through Marib, a governorate in Yemen.
-The strike killed six suspected militants, including its target Abu Ali al-Harithi, the leader of al-Qaeda in Yemen and a lead suspect in the 2000 USS Cole bombing.
-Harithi had been the subject of a joint manhunt between the United States and Yemen after the latter failed to capture him in a raid the previous year.
+On November 3, 2002, a remotely piloted aircraft operated by the Central Intelligence Agency (CIA) launched an airstrike on a vehicle travelling through Marib Governorate, Yemen.
+The strike killed six militants including its target Abu Ali al-Harithi, the leader of al-Qaeda in Yemen.
+It was the first drone strike conducted by the United States outside of a conventional battlefield, and the first targeted killing in the war on terror.